ctran01/WatchTube/README.md

 ## Features

-YouWatch(WiP) is a video player app.
+WatchTube(WiP) is a video player app.
 A few of the main features are:

 - Searching up videos via Youtube API
 - Play videos via Youtube API